 Blood & Bourbon

 We are every great man, every perfect man.

 We rule, not by strength, but by right.”

-—Ventrue’s words to his childer
+Ventrue’s words to his childer

 Expanded from original material by Brian O., Ventrue Coordinator for One World by Night.

 Ventrue put great stock in ancestry.
 Of all the Kindred, they are the sole clan who can (almost) uniformly trace their lineage from the lowliest thirteenth generation fledgling all the way back to Caine himself.
 Those few Ventrue ignorant of their genealogy are ostracized by the clan and considered little better than Caitiff.
-Woe to such blue bloods who seek to falsify another clanmate’s ancestry as their own, however, for Ventrue receive relentlessly comprehensive educations in matters genealogical during their agoge and can recite the names, deeds, and relevant dates of their ancestors by heart.
+Woe to such blue bloods who seek to falsify another clanmate’s ancestry as their own, however, for Ventrue receive thorough educations in matters genealogical during their agoge and can recite the names, deeds, and relevant dates of their ancestors by heart.
 While most Ventrue do not keep their lineages secret, dates and other obscure historical facts are rarely shared outside the immediate family.
-Even beyond its use in ferreting out impostors and infiltrators, family members believed lost can verify their identities by providing little-known details such as the location, time, and full date of their great-great-grandsire’s Embrace.
+Even beyond its use in ferreting out impostors and infiltrators, family members believed lost can verify their identities by providing little-known details such as the location, date, and circumstances of their great-great-grandsire’s Embrace.

 While few Kindred outside the Clan of Kings have thoroughly investigated the veracity of this belief, few would dispute that sires are often driven to Embrace childer with similar personalities to themselves.
 Whether the phenomenon is mystical, sociological, or both, no Ventrue can deny the weight of their ancestors’ legacies.